usebosespeakers/nzbmatrix_cli/README.md

 Main Shortcut Keys:

-ctrl + s = search

-ctrl + d = download

-ctrl + x = menu

-When entering the download number you may use the search result # i.e. 1 or 6 does not have to be the whole ID but it could be
+pressing s from the homes creen takes you to the search window

+arrow keys move up and down the search results window

+press spaces allows you to select multiple downloads

+enter or d will download the files for you

-Can only do one download at a time, may try to change this in the future
+#Can only do one download at a time, may try to change this in the future
+UPDATED